Uniformity of Strong Asymptotics in Angelesco Systems: Proofs of Theorems and

 \subsection{Proof of Theorem~\ref{thm:2}}

 We retain the notation introduced in the previous subsection.
-Similarly to the matrix \( \boldsymbol Y(z) \) defined in \eqref{Y}, set
+Similarly to the matrix $ \boldsymbol Y(z) $ defined in \eqref{Y}, set

-where \( L_\n(z) := \int(z-x)^{-1}Q_\n(x) \).
+where $ L_\n(z) := \int(z-x)^{-1}Q_\n(x) $.
 It was shown in \cite[Theorem~4.1]{GerKVA01} that

-where \( \cdot^\mathrm{t} \) denotes the transpose.
-As before, let \( K_{\n,d} := \{z\in\overline\C:\dist(z,\Delta_\n)\geq d\} \).
-We keep all the restrictions on \( \delta \) and \( r \) in the definition of \( \Sigma_{\n,\delta} \) and in \eqref{rhz-1}, respectively, specified at the beginning of the previous subsection.
+where $ \cdot^\mathrm{t} $ denotes the transpose.
+As before, let $ K_{\n,d} := \{z\in\overline\C : \dist(z,\Delta_\n)\geq d\} $.
+We keep all the restrictions on $ \delta $ and $ r $ in the definition of $ \Sigma_{\n,\delta} $ and in \eqref{rhz-1}, respectively, specified at the beginning of the previous subsection.
 It follows from \eqref{Y1} and \eqref{hatY1} that

-\( z\in K_{\n,d} \), where one needs to remember that the functions \( I_{\n,1}(z) \) and \( I_{\n,2}(z) \) are never non-zero simultaneously and we need to make the same affidavits about boundary values as after \eqref{Y1}.
+$ z\in K_{\n,d} $, where one needs to remember that the functions $ I_{\n,1}(z) $ and $ I_{\n,2}(z) $ are never non-zero simultaneously and we need to replace matrix functions by their boundary values when appropriate as described after \eqref{Y1}.
 The above equation and \eqref{hatY} yield that

-where one needs to remember that \( [\boldsymbol C]_{1,1} = 1/\tau_\n \), see \eqref{Phin} and \eqref{matrix-CD}.
+where one needs to remember that $ [\boldsymbol C]_{1,1} = 1/\tau_\n $, see \eqref{Phin} and \eqref{matrix-CD}.
 Let us rewrite \eqref{M-inverse} as

-which also serves as a definition of the matrix \( \boldsymbol\Pi(z) \).
+which also serves as a definition of the matrix $ \boldsymbol\Pi(z) $.
 Then it follows from \eqref{Y3} that

 Observe that all the jump matrices in \hyperref[rhz]{\rhz}(b) have determinant one.
-Since \( \boldsymbol Z(\infty)=\boldsymbol I \), we therefore get that \( \det(\boldsymbol Z(z))\equiv 1 \) in the entire extended complex plane.
+Since $ \boldsymbol Z(\infty)=\boldsymbol I $, we therefore get that $ \det(\boldsymbol Z(z))\equiv 1 $ in the entire extended complex plane.
 Hence,

-by \eqref{rhz-1} with perhaps modified constant \( C_{2,r} \), where \( \widehat Z_{j,k}(z) := \big[(\boldsymbol Z^{-1})^\mathrm{t}(z)\big]_{j+1,k+1} - \delta_{jk} \).
-Moreover, as in \eqref{rhz-1}, \( \varepsilon_\n^{1/3} \) can be replaced by \( \varepsilon_\n \) when the parameters \( c(\n) \) are uniformly separated from \( c^*,c^{**} \).
-Notice also that \( \widehat Z_{j,k}(\infty) =0 \).
+by \eqref{rhz-1} with perhaps modified constant $ C_{2,r} $, where \smash{$ \widehat Z_{j,k}(z) := \big[(\boldsymbol Z^{-1})^\mathrm{t}(z)\big]_{j+1,k+1} - \delta_{jk} $}.
+Moreover, as in \eqref{rhz-1}, \smash{$ \varepsilon_\n^{1/3} $} can be replaced by $ \varepsilon_\n $ when the parameters $ c(\n) $ are uniformly separated from $ c^*$, $c^{**} $.
+Notice also that $ \widehat Z_{j,k}(\infty) =0 $.
 Thus, we can write

-\( z\in K_{\n,d} \), where, as before, \( s_{\n,l} = S_\n^{(0)}(\infty)/S_\n^{(l)}(\infty) \).
+$ z\in K_{\n,d} $, where, as before, $ s_{\n,l} = S_\n^{(0)}(\infty)/S_\n^{(l)}(\infty) $.
 Now, observe that

-which follows by comparing zero/pole divisors in \eqref{Pin}, \eqref{Pini}, and the sentence after \eqref{Ups_n} as well as the normalizations at \( \infty^{(l)} \), see the sentence after \eqref{Pin}, \eqref{Pini}, and the display after \eqref{Ups_n}.
+which follows by comparing zero/pole divisors in \eqref{Pin}, \eqref{Pini}, and the sentence after \eqref{Ups_n} as well as the normalizations at $ \infty^{(l)} $, see the sentence after \eqref{Pin}, \eqref{Pini}, and the display after~\eqref{Ups_n}.
 Therefore, \eqref{Y4} can be rewritten as